These are some commonly asked questions which we hope will help you:

 There is a large team of people involved in the provision of these services.
 The NHS usually employ the doctors, nurses, occupational therapists and physios, and Opcare employs the prosthetists, orthotists, seating specialists, workshop and operations management, clinical support technicians, prosthetic technicians, stores people and sometimes the administrators.

 Possibly!
 Ask in your centre if you are not sure.
 Our staff will have an Opcare logo on their uniform.

 There are a number of charities in the UK that support patients.
 Click on one of the headers below to visit the site:

 The Douglas Bader Foundation

-The Douglas Bader Foundation was formed in honour of Sir Douglas Bader in 1982 by family and friends – many of whom had flown side by side with Douglas during World War 2.
-Douglas was honoured in 1976 with a Knighthood for his contribution and work on behalf of the disabled.
-The mission of the foundation at its inception and today, is to continue Douglas’ work in conjunction with and on behalf of individuals with a disability.
+The Douglas Bader Foundation was formed in 1982, in honour of Sir Douglas Bader by his family and friends – many of whom had flown side by side with Douglas during World War 2.
+Douglas was honoured in 1976 with a knighthood for his contribution and work on behalf of the disabled.
+The foundation’s mission is to continue Douglas’s work in conjunction with, and on behalf of, individuals with a disability.

 The Limbless Association

 The Limbless Association provides information, advice and support for people of all ages who are without one or more limbs.
 It has a nationwide network of volunteer visitors (within the UK) who are all amputees themselves, offering support and encouragement to prospective amputees, carers and those already trying to come to terms with limb loss or deficiency.

 Blesma is a National Charity, Registered Charity Number 1084189 for Limbless Ex-Service Men and Women, their dependants, and their families.
 The objectives of the Association are to promote the welfare of all those of either sex who have lost a limb or limbs, or one or both eyes, or the use of limbs as a result of service in any branch of Her Majesty’s Forces or Auxiliary Forces and to assist needy dependants of such service limbless.